oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	![OCI Monitoring Service Create Alarm page, highlighting the alarm name, severity, and body](images/3-4-alarms.png " ")

-	We discussed earlier **trigger rules** alow you to define the thresholds the metrics will be evaluated against.
+	We discussed earlier how **trigger rules** allow you to define the thresholds the metrics will be evaluated against.
 Stack Monitoring provides alarm best practices for all of the out-of-the-box resource types.
 For more information on best practices see [**Setting alarms**.](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/setting-alarms.html) In OCI monitoring, the equivalent of a resource state of up is 1.
 To alarm when the concurrent manager is down, choose the operator **equal to**, the value **0**, and trigger delay minutes to **3**.
-The trigger delay can help protect from false alarms by setting to a higher value.
-However in doing so will postpone the notification.
-You must choose a period that will not cause false alarms, while also generating timely alarms that allow your organization to meet your defined SLAs.

 	The alarm severity should match the criticality and state of the resource.
 This alarm will notify if the concurrent manager is down, select the severity of **Critical** from the drop-down.
 The alarm body should contain details of the alarm or possibly a link to your source controlled alarm documentation and resolution.
 An example alarm body message is: EBS Concurrent Manager is DOWN.
 See https://an-example-company/on-call/ebs-alarm-resolution.md for helpful information and steps on restarting the Concurrent Manager.